Jreilly8/checks/README.md

 # checks
-Shell script to do random vitrification of backup.
+BASH script to do random vitrification of backup.